 Culture · 5 min read

-The 3 pillars of Manager Training at FullStory
+The 3 pillars of Manager Training at Fullstory

 Any scroll on LinkedIn will show various pieces of advice for people managers: Best practices, important reminders, cautionary tales, and more.
 At the individual level, many of us have experienced a range of managers and management styles—those who call us to our best selves, and, unfortunately, those who show us how not to lead others.

-At FullStory, our goal is not to just “be aware” of the importance of managers.
-Instead, we recognize that managers are a lynchpin to FullStory’s culture, job satisfaction and employee engagement.
+At Fullstory, our goal is not to just “be aware” of the importance of managers.
+Instead, we recognize that managers are a lynchpin to Fullstory’s culture, job satisfaction and employee engagement.
 Successful managers help all FullStorians become successful, both here and beyond.
 As our organization evolves, managers need the skills and abilities to properly coach and develop their teams to help the company and each FullStorian reach their goals.
-We’re committed to supporting managers with the tools, processes and coaching they need to be successful at FullStory and beyond.
+We’re committed to supporting managers with the tools, processes and coaching they need to be successful at Fullstory and beyond.

 The result?
 We created our Manager Development framework with three strategic pillars.
 We want to: